- ENERGY STAR

 The principal, program manager, or their designee is responsible for the implementation of the Energy Conservation Guidelines.

 The Office of Facilities Management (OFM), Energy Management Section coordinator or his designee is responsible for either directly or indirectly programming or making adjustments to FCPS’ Energy Management Systems (EMS), including temperature settings and run times for heating, ventilation and air conditioning (HVAC) and other controlled equipment.
-Recommendations by the Energy Education Specialist for alteration of scheduling of setpoints with the goal of reducing energy consumption will be considered along with all other building use input, and implemented by the Energy Management Section provided that the classroom or workplace environment is not negatively impacted.
+Recommendations by the Energy Systems Specialist for alteration of scheduling of setpoints with the goal of reducing energy consumption will be considered along with all other building use input, and implemented by the Energy Management Section provided that the classroom or workplace environment is not negatively impacted.

 Principals and program managers will regularly communicate the importance and impact of the Energy Conservation Program to its internal and external constituents.